lukacspapp/GA-SEI-Project-1-Space-Invaders/README.md

 > * Styling

 The 21 x 13 grid was made by creating 273 divs within the main grid wrapper.
-The 240 divs would be referred to as 'cells' in this README.
+The 240 divs would be referred to as 'cells' in this ReadMe.

 Each cell was given an ID of its cell number as this would help with Alien's positioning and collision detection.